 If you want to run the VirtualHere USB Client for Linux with a Graphical User Interface (GUI) choose from the following clients:

-LINUX AND ANDROID CONSOLE MODE:
+LINUX CONSOLE MODE:

 If you want to run VirtualHere USB Client for Linux in console only mode, choose from the following files